KQii/Midterm-Solutions-Exercise-06/README.md

 ## Notes and Limitations

-- The current implementation only indexes words that start with the letter ’c’ (case insensitive)
+- The current implementation only indexes words that start with the letter 'c' (case insensitive)
 - The program uses a simple tokenization approach (words separated by spaces, punctuation removed)
 - All words are converted to lowercase for indexing and searching